-Sustainability
+BioM-silica means Sustainability

+Magne Sollie - Norway

+004790591594 / masolli@online.no

+http://solliesolution.no

 Sustainability is to secure today's needs without destroying the possibilities for future generations to have their needs met."

-During the industrial revolution until today, most people's needs have increased in line with technical development, done by the current, dying generation.
+During the industrial revolution until today, most people's needs have increased in line with technical development, done by the current, old generation.
 This mostly, by refining the resources in ways that they become more accessible and beneficial to humanity.
-This happened in overall communities i.e food, energy, building materials, quality of life etc.
+This happened in overall communities i.e. food, energy, building materials, quality of life etc.

-Sorry to say, developments of today goes in the direction of exploiting the resources for personal and political gains, especially within Energy, Oil production and IT.
+Sorry to say, developments of today goes in the direction of exploiting the resources for personal and political gains with a short time horizon, especially within Energy, Oil production and IT.
 Everyone is pushed to buy the latest model mobile phone, and forced to pay overpriced electricity and fuel.
 This to satisfy those people who do not stand for real sustainability, but who use the word (sustainability) to carry out their deeds.

-Losers are "ordinary people", in lack of possibility, power to influence.
+Losers are "ordinary people", in lack of possibility and power to influence.

-The “New Normal” , however, brought extensive changes in focus, fighting a rising level of CO2 in the atmosphere, the most important substance in agriculture, forestry and green growth.
-Now blamed for the alleged overall climate change.
+The “New Normal” , however, brought extensive changes in focus, fighting a rising level of CO2 in the atmosphere. the most important substance in agriculture, forestry and green growth.
+Now blamed for the alleged overall climate change destroying the world.
 Decarbonation the world

-Production of Portland cement release huge amount of CO2, emissions into the atmosphere, during burning limestone together with quartz and slate, in large rotary kilns, until appox.
+Production of Portland cement release huge amount of CO2, emissions into the atmosphere, during burning limestone together with quartz and slate, in large rotary kilns, at appox.
 1450 degrees Celsius.
-This process creates ball of clinker, which grounded together with gypsum, plaster, ending as Portland cement.
+This process creates clinker granules, which grounded together with gypsum (plaster) ends up as Portland cement.

 Limestone is a mass of small petrified, compressed corals and molluscs that lived in the sea many millions of years ago.
-The major part of limestone are carbon and oxygen, which when heavily heated burn of CO2 away from the limestone.
-Therefor the emissions from cement production come mainly from this burning, calcination process, the rest comes from the fuel heating the kilns and finally transportation out into the sites.
+The major part of limestone are carbon and oxygen, which when heavily heatedpose the limestone into lime and CO2.
+Therefor the emissions from cement production come mainly from this calcination process (about 60%), the rest comes from the fuel heating the kilns and finally transportation out into the sites.

 Producing ordinary Portland Cement releases approximately 1 tonne of CO2 per tonne of clinker if no measures are taken.
 Around 40 % comes from fuel for burning, grinding etc and 60 % from decarbonisation of limestone to form clinker.

-By replacing Portland Cement with Bio Micro Silica/ Ferro Micro Silica, a significant decarbonisation in concrete application/construction / final structures will be achieved.
+By replacing Portland Cement with Micro Silica / FeM- / BioM- Silica a significant decarbonation in concrete application/construction / final structures will be achieved.

-Figures on decarbonisation of concrete structures :
+In figures on decarbonisation of concrete structures this Means;

-1 kg Bio Micro Silica can replace 5 kg of Portland cement, implies reducing the emission by 5 kg of CO2.
+for every kg of BioM-silica we add, we reduce emissions by 5 kg of CO2 .

-This Means that for every kg of silica we add, we reduce emissions by 5 kg of CO2, 70 kg CO2/m3 and 7000 ton / 100,000 m3 concrete, respectively.
+In normal concrete that is 70 kg CO2-emmision /1 m3 and 7000 ton CO2-emmision / 100,000 m3 ,

-That is like what 1,500 cars are released per year.
+all like 1,500 cars are CO2- released per year.